Vancouver

 Vancouver: A City That Looks Better Than It Sounds on Paper

 The view from the water makes the pitch: glass towers backed by mountains that still have snow in June, a working port with freighters queuing for the grain terminal, and Stanley Park’s dark wall of Douglas fir.
 Vancouver is genuinely one of the more striking urban settings in North America.
 It also has a housing crisis, a homelessness problem centred on the Downtown Eastside, and a reputation for expensive everything.
-None of that should stop you from visiting, but going in with accurate expectations is useful.
+None of that should stop you from visiting, but going in with accurate expectations is more useful than the tourism brochure version.

 Getting Oriented